COVID-19 Response Whistler Olympic Park

 Food & Beverage – Day Lodge Café

-- Our Retail Shop, located upstairs in the Day Lodge, will be open with reduced capacity and COVID-19 safety protocols in place.
+- Our Retail Shop, located upstairs in the Day Lodge, will be open with reduced capacity (2 guests max, not including 1 staff member) and COVID-19 safety protocols in place.

 - We ask that you please only touch or try on products you would like to purchase.